Using Causality for Enhanced Prediction of Web Traffic Time Series: Experiments

 \subsubsection{Implementation Details}

-The implementation uses PyTorch 2.4.0 with random seeds \{0, 2, 4\}.
-Llama3 (8B) is fine-tuned using LoRA (rank 16, \( \alpha = 32 \)).
-The momentum value $m$ is 0.5.
-The batch size \( B \) is 8, \( C_{in} = 16 \), \( \tau_w = 100 \), and the Adam optimizer is configured with a learning rate of 0.000001.
-The input length \( L_x \) is 168, and the prediction length \( L_{pred} \) is 1.
-Training is performed on an H100 GPU with \( C_{out} = 32 \) and \( \tau = [1, 2, 3, 4] \).
+The Llama3 (8B) baseline is fine-tuned using LoRA (rank is set as 16).
+The $\tau_w$ is set as 100, and \( \tau \in [1, 2, 3, 4] \).
+The momentum value $\lambda$ is 0.5.
+The channels of input and output of the convolution network are $C$ and $D$, $C$ and $D$ are set as $16$ and $32$, respectively.
+The batch size \( B \) is 8, and the Adam optimizer is configured with a learning rate of 0.000001.
+The input length \( L \) is 168.
+Training is performed on an H100 GPU.
 The model is trained for 15 epochs with an early stopping patience of 5 epochs based on validation performance.
+The prediction granularity parameter, $\alpha$, corresponds to the prediction horizon, distinguishing between long-term and short-term forecasts. $\alpha$ has following values: 1, 5, 15 and 30.